cmargiotta/e-regex/README.md

 In this example, `tokenizer` will tokenize words and numbers separated by spaces.
 The `token` in the range loop will be `"a"`, `"abc"` and `"def"`.

-In a `consteval` contest it is possible to prebuild a token array using:
+In a `consteval` context it is possible to prebuild a token array using:

 ```cpp
 using t = e_regex::token_t<"\\s+|\\d+", "a abc def", "\\s">;